ko-sakuma/IBM_IXN_Webportal/README.md

 This is a repo for IXN Marketing Portals.

-Due to rapid prototyping requirement, most front-end code is written using XD and Dreamweaver.
+Due to rapid prototyping requirement, most front-end code is written using XD and Dreamweaver, allowing us to focus more on writing the back-end logic.